dbt-labs/docs.getdbt.com/website/docs/community/resources/maintaining-a-channel.md

 ## Scope of the role

-A maintainer can be a dbt Labs employee, but does not have to be. *Slack channel maintainer* is philosophically similar to OSS maintainer.
+A maintainer can be a dbt Labs employee but does not have to be. *Slack channel maintainer* is philosophically similar to OSS maintainer.
 At the onset, the channel maintainer will help build up this new space in Slack and stir up conversation during the first few weeks of the channel's existence.
 They are someone who stays on top of feedback and encourages generative contributions.
 This is not necessarily someone who is the generator of content and contributions, or answers every question.

 ## Initial instructions